Dundalk F.C.: Sponsorship and income streams

-Dundalk's first shirt sponsor became National Aluminium with the introduction of shirt sponsorship in 1980.
+Dundalk's first shirt sponsor was National Aluminium after shirt sponsorship was introduced in 1980.
 The company's brand remained on the team's shirts until 1984.
-From 1987 until 2002, the official sponsor was Harp Lager (the brand being synonymous with the town, and the Great Northern Brewery, where the product was brewed, being near Oriel Park).
-Subsequently, the club had a number of official sponsors, including a sponsorship deal with Fyffes, which ran from 2012 until 2020.
+From 1987 until 2002, the official sponsor was Harp Lager (the brand being synonymous with the town).
+Other long-term sponsors included Fyffes, who had a deal that ran from 2012 until 2020.

-For the 2023 season, the team playing shirt's chest logo is that of official sponsors Bet Regal.
-The shirt's sleeve and upper back sponsor is (Renault) Blackstone Motors and the lower back of the shirt is sponsored by StatSport and Fastfix.
-The full list of sponsors for 2023 are:
+For the 2025 season, the team playing shirt's chest logo is that of official sponsors, the ZOMA digital marketing agency.
+The shirt's sleeve and upper back sponsor is (Renault) Blackstone Motors, and the lower back sponsor is UHY business advisory service.
+There are several other club partners and academy sponsors.